YutoMizutani/AppInfoFiles/OperantChamberApp/docs/AudioInfo.md

 #### About

-A sample method using Arduino®︎ is as follows.<br>
+A sample method using Arduino® is as follows.<br>
 1. Output the sound signal from earphone terminal of an iOS device.
 2. The sound wave Arduino® takes as an analog value.
 When the Arduino® detects a certain level or more of the sound wave, electrify of 5V-DC to the specified PIN.
 3. This treatment is realized the operation of the feeder by sound communication.